 Creating a Call-to-Action in Your Instagram Caption

 For example, when my travel blog Local Wanderer posts a new blog post and we want to promote it on Instagram, I make sure to add “new blog post” early on in the caption so our followers know we have a new post, even if they don’t read the whole caption.
-Emojis🔑 are also a great way to draw in the eye and make your followers notice the call-to-action in your posts.
-I like to put an emoji near the call-to-action section in Instagram captions, like “Link in Bio,” so it’s super obvious to those who are scrolling through Instagram that something special is happening!

 Using Emojis in Your Instagram Caption

 When you aren’t using emojis to draw attention to your call-to-action, you can use emojis to add personality to your Instagram caption.
 You can insert multiple emoji at the beginning of your caption to catch the eye of your followers with a bit of color, so they want to click to read more, or you can replace whole words with an emoji.
 Even if you just add an emoji at the end of your Instagram caption, it will make your caption more inviting to your followers – and why not?
-Everyone loves emoji!
+Everyone loves a good emoji!

 Adding Mentions to Your Instagram Caption

-Mentioning the handles of other Instagram users is an easy way to give back to your Instagram community and share in the insta-love!
-Mentions are a great way to connect with other Instagram users, and to promote one another to your own audiences!
+Mentioning the handles of other Instagram users is an easy way to give back to your Instagram community and share in the Insta-love!
+Mentions are a great way to connect with other Instagram users, and to promote one another to your own audiences.
 Anytime that you are posting an image with another person or brand, add their handle into your caption as well, instead of just tagging them in the photo.
 Then your followers can discover their profiles too!